 As you can see, the word’s meaning is pretty clear, but the vast implications that stem from this word are far more numerous.

-For me, motivation can be summarized between negative motivation, and positive motivation.
+Negative and positive energy compose most people’s motivation in life.
 It is easy for me to label one as good and the other bad, but that would be a mistake.
 Each person is driven by one of these motivations or both.